 - Use the 2016 national theme, “Ready, Steady, Balance: Prevent Falls in 2016″

 - Create a Fall Prevention display/bulletin board showing safety items

-- Provide posters to senior centers, hospitals, doctor offices, and other groups to post in lobbies, waiting rooms, and communal areas (Set of 4 Posters from the CDC), FPAW Poster, FPAW Customizable Poster.
+- Provide posters, fact sheets, and handouts to senior centers, hospitals, doctor offices, and other groups to post in lobbies, waiting rooms, and communal areas (FPAW Customizable Poster, fact sheets and handouts from the National Council on Aging)

 - Engage new partners such as the local fire department, libraries, and churches